 Darren Spurgeon, Business Change Manager for Greater Manchester Police, commented, “With BlackBerry AtHoc, the user experience of cascading reliable incident communications has been significantly improved.
 A single operator is now able to notify all key responders in less than 10 minutes, at the click of a button.
 Collaborations such as this help us in getting time-critical information to the mobile devices carried by officers, reliably and securely, further supporting the work of emergency response services.”

 “For more than a decade, Samsung has provided businesses with a defense-grade device security and management platform through Samsung Knox, to protect classified and confidential information and provide productivity-based front-line use cases through advanced hardware-level controls,” said James Pak, Vice President and Head of B2B Partnerships at Mobile Communications Business, Samsung Electronics.
-“The XCover Pro’s ability to withstand the most severe conditions, paired with integration and new support for BlackBerry Alert and AtHoc, ensures employee safety and offers a secure and reliable platform for critical event management, making it the ideal device for front-line workers.”
+“The XCover Pro’s ability to withstand the most severe conditions, paired with integration and new support for BlackBerry AtHoc, ensures employee safety and offers a secure and reliable platform for critical event management, making it the ideal device for front-line workers.”

 Through this partnership, frontline workers can take advantage of a comprehensive portfolio of Samsung devices and BlackBerry applications optimized for these devices, while CIOs are assured their environment is scalable, reliable, and protected from all types of threats.
-In addition to critical event management, BlackBerry’s portfolio of Samsung solutions includes endpoint management, threat defence, secure connectivity, and encrypted voice communications.
+In addition to critical event management, BlackBerry’s portfolio of Samsung solutions includes endpoint management, threat defense, secure connectivity, and encrypted voice communications.

 Critical events are not rare, and unfortunately, it often takes a potentially dangerous incident to prompt an organization to develop plans and processes that will lessen the impact of future events.
 Smart organizations proactively implement CEM processes for planning, responding, and recovering from incidents, as well as for ensuring employee wellness.
 Together, BlackBerry and Samsung have created a secure end-to-end platform for managing critical events and keeping workers safe, even in the most demanding environments.